-The figures on this page and my summary of world religious membership statistics are from David Barrett's World Christian Encyclopedia, the standard source of religious membership statistics.
+The figures on this page and my summary of world religious membership statistics are from David Barrett's World Christian Encyclopedia, which was the standard source of religious membership statistics.
 I hope this provides a more reasonable grouping of Christian churches, emphasizing which churches are most similar in theology.

 Numerically Christianity is dominated by Catholics and near Catholics.
 A little over one half of the world's Christians are Catholic, about 53%.
 About 11% belong to the very similar Orthodox churches.
 Together Catholics and Orthodox believers are about 63% of the Christian population.